-These bylaws may be amended at any regular meeting, a quorum being present, by a two-thirds vote of all members present, provided that notice of such proposed amendment shall have been mailed to each member at least ten (10) days before such meeting.
+After approval of the Board, these bylaws may be amended at any regular meeting, a 51% quorum being present, by a two-thirds vote of all members present, provided that notice of such proposed amendment shall have been announced at a meeting at least two meetings prior to such meeting.
 No amendment or addition to these bylaws can be made which is not in harmony with the standard Rotary club constitution and with the constitution and bylaws of RI.

-ADOPTION OF THESE BY-LAWS approved in accordance with aforementioned provisions on the day of , 2007.
+ADOPTION OF THESE BY-LAWS approved in accordance with aforementioned provisions on the day of , 2014.

-- President - Secretary
+Joanie Gable - President Jay Lutenbacher - Secretary